 Buyer's Guides

-Plain-English comparisons our budtenders walk customers through at the counter every week.
-Pick the one that maps to the choice you're actually making.
+Plain-English comparisons to help you tell two options apart.
+Pick the one that maps to the choice you are making.

 Indica vs Sativa vs Hybrid